Roy Z: Biography

 In March 2013, news leaked that Roy was once again working with Bruce Dickinson and that the project would also involve former Scorpions guitarist Uli Jon Roth with whom both Z and Dickinson have performed live on different occasions.
 Ultimately, no new album with Dickinson would materialize but Dickinson has since acknowledged that "If Eternity Should Fail", the opener on Iron Maiden's 2015 album, The Book of Souls, stemmed from writing and demo sessions with Roy, although Dickinson is listed as the sole writer in the credits.

 In 2014, Z's band, Tribe of Gypsies, were invited to play the Rock of Ages Festival in Seebronn, Germany, their first and only show on the European continent to date.
 They also played a rare L.A. show supporting Latin all-stars De La Tierra, led by Sepultura's Andreas Kisser.
 In early 2016, Tribe released a video for "Yeah!", their first new song since 2006's Dweller on the Threshold.

 Z has continued to keep busy working as a producer, engineer and mixer, most recently with artists such as former Nevermore vocalist Warrel Dane, Peruvian metal band Flor de Loto, Russian rockers Aria, and all-star project Spirits of Fire featuring Tim "Ripper" Owens (ex-Judas Priest, Iced Earth), Chris Caffery (Savatage, Trans-Siberian Orchestra), Steve Di Giorgio (Testament, Death), and Mark Zonder (ex-Fates Warning, Warlord).
 Z also co-wrote, played guitar on and produced the 2019 West Bound debut album, Volume One, a project fronted by his former Tribe of Gypsies bandmate, vocalist Chas West (Jason Bonham Band, Resurrection Kings).

+After 11 years, in 2024, the album Bruce Dickinson and Roy have worked on has been finally released.
+It was named The Mandrake Project and it is a concept album following about Dr. Necropolis.
+In February 2024 it was officially announced that Roy would not be joining Bruce Dickinson's "House Band From Hell" for live performances in support of the new album throughout the summer.
+It was later confirmed via Roy Z's social media posts that there was a falling out between the two and they would no longer be collaborating.